72nd Fighter Wing

 The 72d Fighter Wing was a wing of the United States Army Air Forces.
 It was assigned to Second Air Force, stationed at Colorado Springs Army Air Base, Colorado.
 It was inactivated on 9 April 1946.

 History

-The wing was initially activated as a command and control organization for heavy bomber training.
-In 1943 it became single-engine fighter training organization for Second Air Force.
-The wing had jurisdiction for fighter training Operational Training Units and Replacement Training Units in the midwest.
-Bases assigned to the wing included:
+The wing was initially activated in August 1943 as the 72d Bombardment Operational Training Wing, a command organization for heavy bomber training.
+Ten days after activation, it was redesignated the 72d Fighter Wing and became single-engine fighter training organization for Second Air Force.
+The wing had jurisdiction over fighter Operational Training Unit and Replacement Training Unit in the midwest.

+Stations assigned to the wing included: